-Led by Grantham Centre experts Professor Anthony Ryan and Dr Rachael Rothman, the ethos behind Plastics: Redefining Single-Use is one that underpins the Grantham Centre – that truly creative and novel ideas occur at the interfaces between disciplines.
+Led by Grantham Centre experts Professor Anthony Ryan and Dr Rachael Rothman, the ethos behind Plastics: Redefining Single-Use is one that underpins the Grantham Centre.
+We believe that truly creative and novel ideas occur at the interfaces between disciplines.

-As such we have chemists, biologists, psychologists, dentists, engineers, social scientists, geographers, and politics and language experts from all career stages working together to understand human behaviour and promote change on individual, societal and cultural levels.
+As such we have chemists, biologists, psychologists, dentists, engineers, social scientists, geographers, and politics and language experts from all career stages working together.
+They aim to understand human behaviour and promote change on individual, societal and cultural levels.
 We will also be holding workshops for a range of stakeholders from industry, business, policy and recycling.

-If you want to follow advances in this project, sign up to our newsletter
+To follow advances in this project you can sign up to our newsletter.